-418 5.2 Acknowledgements
+5.2 Acknowledgements

 We are grateful to M. Stoeckle, J. Ausubel, and the other organizers of the 2018 National Conference on Marine Environmental DNA at Rockefeller University for providing us an opportunity to think through these issues.
-We thank Emily Jacobs-Palmer for thoughtful input and consistent support.
-We thank K. Cribari for lab assistance, as well as the UW Center for Environmental Genomics and Linda Park's lab at NOAA Fisheries.
-The reviews of an
+We thank K. Cribari for lab assistance, as well as the UW Center for Environmental Genomics.
+Thanks also to L. Park and P. Schwenke at NMFS for sequencing support and expertise.